 Popular British Comedian And Actor Jimmy Edwards Dies

-LONDON (AP) _ Radio and television comedian Jimmy Edwards, who kept Britons laughing in the dark days of food rationing and other austerity measures after World War II, has died at the age of 68, his brother reported Friday night.
+LONDON (AP) _ Jimmy Edwards, the mustachioed radio and television actor who kept Britons laughing in the dark days of food rationing after World War II, has died, his brother Alan Edwards said.
+He was 68.

 After the war, Edward’s starring role in the British Broadcasting Corp.’s radio series ″Take It From Here″ ran for 11 years.

-He appeared in several plays in London’s West End theaterland and won wide acclaim for his performance in the 1956 movie version of Jerome K. Jerome’s classic comic novel ″Three Men in a Boat,″ about a trip up the River Thames in a rowboat in the 1880s.
+He appeared in several plays in London’s West End theaterland and gave a memorable performance in the 1956 movie version of Jerome K. Jerome’s classic comic novel ″Three Men in a Boat″ about a trip up the River Thames in a rowboat in the 1880s.

-During the war, Edwards flew with the Royal Air Force and won the prestigious Distinguished Flying Cross for bravery.
+During the war, Edwards flew with the Royal Air Force and won the Distinguished Flying Cross, one of Britain’s highest awards for flying bravery.

 In 1959, he married actress Valerie Seymour but they were divorced 11 years later.